-Becoming a Primary School Teacher is a rewarding journey that allows you to make a positive impact on the lives of young learners and shape the future of education.
-To become a qualified Primary Teacher, you will need a combination or education, qualifications, training, and dedication.
+Becoming a primary school teacher is a rewarding journey that allows you to make a positive impact on the lives of young learners and shape the future of education.
+To become a qualified primary teacher, you will need a combination or education, qualifications, training, and dedication.
 The result is a rewarding career that allows you to shape and inspire young children.

 If you’re a non-UK citizen, there are more steps to consider.
-Click here for guidance for non-UK Teachers.
+Click here for guidance for non-UK teachers.

 Step 1: Explore your passion

 Before deciding to start your teaching career, take some time to understand the day-to-day responsibilities involved including lesson planning, classroom management and assessment.
-Click here to learn more about the duties of a Primary Teacher.
+Click here to learn more about the duties of a primary teacher.

 Consider what motivates you to teach and the impact you hope to make in the lives of your future students.
 It can be a good idea to take the time to volunteer or gain experience working with children to confirm your passion for teaching.